 Aside from those very obvious actions the next thing you can do is practise self-compassion.
 Place your hand on your heart and tell yourself, it’s ok.
 I’m here for you.
 Let me feel you.
 Whatever kind language speaks or works for you.

-It’s important to state that you don’t fight depression or anxiety (contrary to what so many toxic positivity blogs tell you).
-You’re meant to accept it.
+It’s important to state that you don’t fight depression or anxiety, you’re meant to accept it.

 5 – REVIEW